 These measures will contribute to our target of reducing the rates of killed or seriously injured casualties on the roads.
+We will also consider creating 20mph speed limits outside schools where appropriate.

 Summary of our preferred approach to implementation of the policies in the adopted Local Transport Plan Strategy